petervanderdoes/AVH-Raritan-Photographic-Society/readme.txt

 = Version 1.3.0-dev.8 =
 * Remove AVH Framework from plugin.
   AVH Framework has been created as a seperate plugin.
+* Bugfix: New users don't see any competitions.

 = Version 1.2.7 =
 * Bugfix: Methods not found